Q. | What is this PL/I anyhow? |

 IBM "PL/I for MVS and VM", one of the most popular mainframe compilers.
 File

-by the current version include the PL/I preprocessor, and the
+not implemented by the current version include the

 DL/I and CICS preprocessors.
-That being said, the compiler has successfully compiled programs
+The compiler has successfully compiled programs

 written for PL/I for MVS and VM, the Optimizer, and PL/I(F) with